Bunner Sisters: Sacrifice

 At the beginning of the story, the purchase of the clock was a symbol of a financial sacrifice for Ann Eliza, used to show her love and devotion for her sister, further underlining Ann Eliza's generosity and tendency to give up her needs for her sister.
 Throughout the happenings of the story, The clock becomes a symbol of sacrifice of love with little return.

 Setting

-The story takes place in a small shop owned by the sisters on a street that is described as “already doomed to decline,” providing a backdrop for the lives of the two sisters, Ann Eliza and Evelina.
-Taking place in late 19th century New York City, the setting depicts the poverty, isolation, and constraining forces that the sisters live in.
-Although they live in New York City, their socioeconomic status and provides them with a sense of isolation from those who have found major success in the City.
-Consisting of simple furnishings, their shop also reflects their status and economic hardships that are faced by the sisters.
+The story takes place in a small shop owned by the sisters Ann Eliza and Evelina on a street, described as “already doomed to decline,” that provides a backdrop to their lives.
+The setting, in late 19th century New York City, depicts the poverty, isolation, and other forces that constrain the sisters' lives.
+Although they live in New York City, their socioeconomic status provides them with a sense of isolation from those who have found major success in the city.
+With its simple furnishings, their shop also reflects their status and economic hardships.
 The sisters' social and economic roles are a direct reflection of the constraints placed on women in the late 19th century.